ThomasCode92/crwn-clothing/README.md

 **About this project**<br />
 Welcome to the '_CRWN Clothing_' repository, a project inspired by the capstone project from the [Complete React Developer](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/) course by [Zero To Mastery](https://zerotomastery.io/).

-This repository serves as a detailed example, highlighting both core and advanced React.js development concepts.
-It covers Components, State Management, and Routing, as well as integration with Firebase for data storage and authentication, and Stripe for payment processing.
-The project is deployed using Netlify, including serverless functions.
+This project serves as a detailed example, highlighting both core and advanced React.js development concepts.
+It covers Components, State Management, and Routing, as well as integration with _Firebase_ for data storage and authentication, and _Stripe_ for payment processing.
+The project is deployed using _Netlify_, including serverless functions.

-Dive into the depth of React.js capabilities with this illustrative (Web Shop based) application.
+Dive into the depth of [React.js](https://react.dev/) with this illustrative (Web Shop based) application.

 ## Getting Started

-To begin exploring and contributing to this project, follow the steps below or fork the repository and submit a PR.
+To start the application, ensure Node.js is installed on the system.
+Refer to the [official documentation](https://nodejs.org/en) for installation instructions.
+If [asdf](https://asdf-vm.com/) is being used, Node.js can also be installed via the `.tool-versions` file.
+More information on this is available [here](https://asdf-vm.com/manage/configuration.html#tool-versions).

+Once NodeJS is installed, follow these steps to start the application:

 ```bash
 git clone https://github.com/ThomasCode92/crwn-clothing.git